 During this period, England and Wales actively sought avenues to make justice accessible for their citizens.
-However, it was not until the decision in Arkin v Borchard Lines Ltd EWCA 655 that spurred the rise of the third-party funding
+However, it was not until the decision in Arkin v Borchard Lines Ltd EWCA 655 that spurred the rise of the litigation finance

 However, the recent decision in Davey v Money and others EWHC 997 changed this reliance on the Arkin Cap.
 In Davey, the court found the Arkin Cap should instead be applied in a discretionary, rather than an absolute, manner,

 with a determination of liability for adverse costs between a funder and claimant to be left up to the court to apportion as appropriate.
-Despite this ruling, this development is unlikely to curb the funding industry as funders can utilize after-the-event
+Despite this ruling, this development is unlikely to curb the litigation finance industry as funders can

-As reception to alternative fee agreements and third-party funding became accepted in England and Wales and litigation funding companies proliferated the market, questions surrounding regulation of the industry came into play.
+As reception to alternative fee agreements and litigation finance industry became accepted in England and Wales and litigation finance firms proliferated the market, questions surrounding regulation of the industry came into play.
 In 2009, Lord Justice

-Rupert Jackson spearheaded a government review of litigation costs, including a review of third-party litigation funding.
+Rupert Jackson spearheaded a government review of legal financing, including a review of third-party litigation funding.
 His final report,

 released in 2010 lead to significant amendments to the costs procedures in England and Wales, known as the Jackson Reforms.
 Lord Justice Jackson supported the concept of funding and recommended a voluntary code of conduct to oversee litigation